 Our standard for reviewing uncontested settlements appears above in Section 2.
 We must review the settlement to determine if it is reasonable in light of the whole record, consistent with law, and in the public interest.
 We reviewed the settlement's terms, and the ALJs assigned to this proceeding examined witnesses testifying on behalf of the settling parties on March 2, 2018.
-We find that the settlement may be approved, if MLLP settling parties accept our proposed modifications, for reasons including the following:
+We find that the settlement should be approved, as modified in part by the Commission and agreed to by the MLLP settling parties, for reasons including the following:

-- Delaying the mandatory conversion of medium and large customers to new peak periods will give PG&E time to fully educate these customers about the peak period changes and strategies for reducing energy consumption during peak periods. - The generation demand charges, energy charges and customer charges for each rate schedule proposed by the settlement are reasonable in light of the adjustments customers will need to make to the new TOU peak periods. - The proposed Food Bank Rate is reasonable and in compliance with the law.
+- Delaying the mandatory conversion of medium and large customers to new peak periods will give PG&E time to fully educate these customers about the peak period changes and strategies for reducing energy consumption during peak periods. - The modifications to the rate designs for E-19V, E-19, and E-20 customers accepted by the settling parties in comments to the proposed decision address our concerns regarding the distribution demand charges originally proposed in the MLLP settlement. - The generation demand charges, energy charges and customer charges for each rate schedule proposed by the settlement are reasonable in light of the adjustments customers will need to make to the new TOU peak periods.

+• The proposed Food Bank Rate is reasonable and in compliance with the law.